bejerome/laravel-5-foundation-6/readme.md

 ![laravel elixir building](BLOG_IMAGES/2016-05-05/2016-05-05-setting-up-laravel-with-foundation-01.png)

 Laravel Elixir is a wrapper around a traditional Gulp build system that provides a clean, fluent API for defining basic Gulp Tasks.
-Although Laravel Elixir is branded with Laravel, it is truely a stand alone tool that can be used almost anywhere Gulp can.
-Laravel Elixir is a realy powerful and useful tool and can make build systems that much easier for beginners.
+Although Laravel Elixir is branded with Laravel, it is truly a stand alone tool that can be used almost anywhere Gulp can.
+Laravel Elixir is a really powerful and useful tool and can make build systems that much easier for beginners.

 ### Setting Up Laravel